James Oakley (politician): PEC board membership

 At the executive session, the board accepted Clement's complaint and appointed a three-member committee to report back on the complaint against Oakley by December 9, the three members being PEC Board President Emily Pataki and directors Kathy Scanlon and Paul Graf (who is the board's secretary/treasurer).
 The panel could recommend that Oakley be dismissed or reprimanded, with a meeting to decide on January 17.
 The PEC issued a written statement announcing the review, and affirming that the organization "does not condone any type of offensive language.
 Consistent with our cooperative values, we proudly welcome and serve all members."
 The three-member committee took further public submissions on December 7 for about 75 minutes, then went into executive session for about three hours with their special counsel.
 Oakley was waiting outside the meeting, and approached Scanlon when she emerged from the executive session, asking if they were done; Scanlon continued walking but said "You're a dishonourable man" to Oakley and reportedly stormed off.
 The Special Counsel subsequently made a statement that the "committee does its work and reports its findings to the board.
 The board will make the final decision on the matter.
-The board can agree, disagree, or amend the committee’s recommendation."
+The board can agree, disagree, or amend the committee's recommendation."
 The report will not be made public until included in materials for the PEC Directors for an upcoming board meeting, and any removal involves a 30-day process and so cannot be finalised until January 2017.
 There has been speculation that a decision may not been reached for several months, and that the board may be concerned about Oakley's action being a reminder of controversies which resulted in criminal convictions.
 The committee is being lobbied by activists such as John Watson, who has declared to the board that: Should you fail to recommend the removal of Director Oakley for his inappropriate and unacceptable Facebook posting ... you will be, in effect, condoning his behaviour ...
 That is a terrible message to send ...
 And it would reflect poorly on the PEC as an organization.
 It would amount to a dereliction of duty on the part of each Board member refusing to take the right and decent stand that Mr. Oakley's continued presence on the Board has become unsustainable and unacceptable.

+Sexual Harassment Allegations

+In December 2024, the Texas State Commission on Judicial Conduct issued a reprimand against Oakley, citing violations of courthouse security protocols and allegations of inappropriate conduct.
+According to the commission's findings, Oakley engaged in unsolicited physical contact and made inappropriate comments toward Justice of the Peace Lisa Whitehead.
+The report further suggested that similar behavior had been directed toward other individuals in the courthouse and community.
+The commission concluded that Oakley’s actions created a hostile work environment and undermined public trust in the judiciary.
+Oakley has denied the allegations, stating that they are politically motivated.